stackneo/pySorter/README.md

 ## Features

-- A functional GUI (through pyGame and pyGame_GUI)
+- A functional GUI (through pygame and pygame_GUI)
 - Allows for custom data input for sorting.
 - The following algorithms have been implemented:
     - Bubble Sort